Professor Emerita of Sociology, University of California, Berkeley

 Arlie Hochschild’s most recent work explores the experiences, beliefs and “deep story” of the American Right.
 Her book Strangers in Their Own Land: Anger and Mourning on the American Right (2016), is based on five years of research in Louisiana’s oil and petrochemical belt where she interviewed Tea Party enthusiasts.
 She surveys the rise and the attitudes of the American South in the face of the 2016 Presidential Election.
 The book was a New York Times bestseller and a finalist for the National Book Award

-Hochschild’s nine books include: So How’s the Family?: And Other Essays (2013), The Outsourced Self: Imitate Life in Market Times (2012), and Global Woman: Nannies, Maids, and Sex Workers in the New Economy (2002).
+Hochschild’s nine books include: So How’s the Family?: And Other Essays (2013), The Outsourced Self: Intimate Life in Market Times (2012), and Global Woman: Nannies, Maids, and Sex Workers in the New Economy (2002).
 Her publications have been translated into 16 languages, and her work has contributed to efforts in global feminist community programs.
 She’s also written a children’s story Coleen, the Question Girl.

 Hochschild has held positions at the University of California, Berkeley since 1971, and became a Professor of the Graduate School in 2006.
 She received the Distinguished Teaching Award for Division of Social Sciences from UC Berkeley in 2001.
 She has also received the Ulysses Medal from the University of Dublin, Ireland as well as Guggenheim, Fulbright, and Mellon Awards.